rowanw112/20r-eu4-mod/README.md

 ### world events become static timed events instead of random
     - [x] - force the protestant reformanation to fire at a specific date year 1510
-    - [] - force the italian withdrawal from the HRE event to fire at 1490